Back to blog

 HIPAA does not ban modern architectures, but it does require risk analysis and safeguards for electronic protected health information.
 The practical implication is simple: design the ledger as a proof and coordination layer, not as the place where clinical records live.
 Use encryption, key management, access controls, minimum necessary data flows, and strong off-chain storage policies.

 Teams also need to think about metadata.
 A transaction that does not contain a diagnosis can still reveal that a patient interacted with a specialty clinic, payer, pharmacy, or medical device workflow.
-Privacy review should include direct data, indirect identifiers, participant visibility, node operators, logs, analytics, and support access.
+Privacy review should include direct data, indirect identifiers, participant visibility, node operators, logs, analytics, support access, and vendor roles.

-Healthcare blockchain fit matrix comparing blockchain, conventional systems, audit logs, and interoperability APIs by trust boundary and data sensitivity
+Healthcare blockchain fit matrix comparing blockchain, APIs, audit logs, and modernization-first options by trust boundary, PHI sensitivity, record correction needs, partner verification, and operational complexity

 Use blockchain only when a shared trust layer is the real requirement.
-Many healthcare workflows are better served by APIs, audit logs, or conventional databases.
+Many healthcare workflows are better served by APIs, audit logs, or modernization first.

 A useful fit test starts with four questions: